You worked hard and graduated from college, and now you want to make the big bucks so you can pay back your student loans, right?

 - Education and experience: Social media directors typically have a bachelor’s degree, and experience is important.
 Companies want you to show that you’ve established or grown a large web following.
 Seven to 10 years of social media experience is typically required.

 - Rate of growth: Digital marketing jobs, which include social media skills, continue to be in demand.
-According to a study by McKinley Marketing Partners, 39 percent of companies surveyed hired a new digital marketer in 2015.
+According to McKinley Marketing Partners, 49 percent of companies surveyed reported they’d fill more digital marketing roles in 2015.

 - Locations with the highest demand: Jobs are in demand in California, New Jersey, New York, Connecticut, Pennsylvania, Maryland, and Virginia.